 Degree Title: M.S in Information Technology (MSIT) – 12 credits

 A small, private Catholic liberal arts university, Lewis University has a strong name recognition and ranks as a solid regional institution in the Midwest, according to U.S. News & World Report and the Princeton Review.
 Lewis was founded in 1932 by the Archdiocese of Chicago and the Brothers of the Christian Schools; unusually for a Catholic institution, Lewis started as a technical school, and then as a school of aeronautics.
 After WWII, Lewis began to evolve into a more traditional college, but retained its focus on STEM, leading to a strong reputation in technology.
-Lewis has been ranked in the top 25 regional institutions for the Midwest by U.S. News & World Report.
+Lewis has been ranked in the top 25 regional institutions for the Midwest for an undergraduate degree by U.S. News & World Report.

 The Lewis University MS in Data Science, which prepares students for all of the technical and analytical demands of a career in big data.
 The MS in Data Science is focused on the mathematical and computer science side of data, developing the skills to use available technology, and emerging technology, to analyze the masses of data produced in the modern world.
 As an interdisciplinary field, the MSDS from Lewis draws on every area from social science and business to computer science and engineering to give a full picture and full mastery of data analysis.
 This 36-credit program is reasonably priced for a private Catholic education, making it a clear value.

 Degree Title: MS in Data Science 33-39 credits